andrew/ultimate-awesome/README.md

 - [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 With repository stars⭐ and forks🍴.
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
-- [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
 - [awesome-epitech](https://github.com/davphla/awesome-epitech) - A curated list of awesome Epitech related stuff.
-- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
-If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
 - [awesome-TgTech-communities](https://github.com/gausoft/awesome-TgTech-communities) - A collection of Togolese Dev and Tech Communities.